Overview

 The Challenge: From Feedback Chaos to Clarity

 Advisor360 faced a significant operational hurdle: user feedback, a goldmine of insights, was scattered across numerous channels—emails, support tickets, survey responses, and various internal systems.
-This disorganization made it nearly impossible to get a clear, holistic view of user sentiment and emerging needs.
+This disorganization made it nearly impossible to get a clear, holistic view of emerging needs/painpoints, user sentiment, and satisfaction.

 Overwhelming & Siloed Feedback